fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 * **Don't give in to max-abstraction impulse.**  With IWSAMs and other generic code, you can happily waste even more years of your life max-abstracting out every common bit of code across your codebase.
 Don't do it.
 Throw away the urge to max-abstract just for its own sake.
 Forget that you can do it, and if you try don't use IWSAMs, since using explicit function passing will likely result in more reusable generic code (see below).

-* **Using IWSAMs in application code carries a strong risk you or your team will later remove their use.** Explicitly plumbing new parameters to IWSAM implementations is not possible without changing IWSAM definitions.
-Because of this, using IWSAMs exposes you to the open-ended possibility that you will have to use implicit information plumbing, or remove the use of IWSAMs.
+* **Using IWSAMs in application code carries a strong risk where you or your team will later remove their use.** Explicitly plumbing new parameters to IWSAM implementations is not possible without changing IWSAM definitions.
+Because of this, using IWSAMs exposes you to the open-ended possibility that you will have to use implicit information plumbing, or remove the use of IWSAMs, or put a layer of composition that will pick a set of concrete implementation of IWSAMs based on explicit context arguments.
 Given that F# teams generally prefer explicit information plumbing, teams will often remove the use of devices that require implicit information plumbing.

 * **Only implement IWSAMs on types where their implementations are stable, closed-form, and incontrovertible.** IWSAMs work best on highly stable types and operations where there is essentially no future possibility of requirements changing to include new parameters, dependencies or variations of implementation.
 This means that you should only implement IWSAMs on types where their implementation is forever "closed" and "incontrovertible" - that is, unarguable.
 Numerics are a good example: these types and operations are highly semantically stable, require little additional information and have very stable contracts.
 However your application code almost certainly isn't like this.